lmadza18/P3_G6_Miniproject_Client/readme.md

 who participated in this project.

 ## How to set up
+(Using Maven)
+* On mac: in terminal - go to the client folder and run command: "./mvnw javafx:run"
+* On windows: in command prompt - go to the client folder and run command: "./mvnw.cmd javafx:run"

 (Using IntelliJ)
 * Install JavaFX.
 Go to project structure, in "Global Libraries" add JavaFx lib path.
 * Go to project structure, in "Project".
 Set Project SDK to Java 11 (11.0.3).